AidanFournier/digital-business-card/README.md

 # digital-business-card

 A digital business card made with React.
 Static web page.
-Section 1 solo project of the Scrimba React course. ss# Getting Started with Create React App
+Section 1 solo project of the Scrimba React course.

+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).